Learning to Solve the AC-OPF using Sensitivity-Informed Deep Neural Networks: Sensitivity-Informed Training for DNNs

-To motivate the inclusion of sensitivities, let us provide some geometric intuition.
-An SI-DNN describes a mapping whose output is intended to agree with label $\bx_{\btheta_s}$ for an input $\btheta_s$ of the training set.
-Additionally, the learned mapping serves as a local first-order affine approximation to the $\btheta\rightarrow\bx_{\btheta}$ mapping.
+Of course, the previous loss is also summed up over all $s$.
+Interestingly, this stochastic interpretation of function fitting yields the sensitivity-aware training task of \eqref{eq:si-dnn} upon identifying $\rho=\sigma^2$.
+This scalar case of $P=N=1$ can be trivially extended to a general (OPF) mapping of arbitrary dimensions $P$ and $N$ upon substituting $\epsilon$ by a zero-mean random vector $\bepsilon\in\mathbb{R}^P$ with covariance matrix $\mathbb{E}[\bepsilon\bepsilon^\top]=\sigma^2\bI_P$ and replacing derivatives with Jacobian matrices.
+This interpretation not only justifies the form of \eqref{eq:si-dnn}, but also explains geometrically how sensitivity-informed training uses the point information $\{(\theta_s,x(\theta_s),x'(\theta_s))\}_{s=1}^S$ to extrapolate in a neighborhood around each training datum.

 SI-DNNs for learning optimizers were first introduced for solving multiparametric QPs (MPQP) in the conference precursor of this work~\cite{SGKCB2020}.
 For MPQPs, the minimizer $\bx_{\btheta}$ is known to be a piecewise affine function of $\btheta$~\cite{BBM03}, \cite{TJKT20}.
 Hence, a DNN with rectified linear unit (ReLU) activations is well-motivated as it can describe such mapping.
 If hypothetically trained to zero training error, this SI-DNN would yield perfectly accurate predictions in a neighborhood of each training datum $\btheta_s$.
 Numerical tests showed improvements of 2-3 orders of magnitude for SI-DNN over P-DNN in inferring MPQP solutions~\cite{SGKCB2020}.

 This work advocates that the sample efficiency benefit of SI-DNN over P-DNN goes well beyond MPQPs.
-Before going into the details, we provide an illustrative example on the PJM 5-bus power system, which we dispatched via AC-OPF by varying the active load demands $\btheta:=[p^d_2~p^d_4]^\top$ on buses 2 and 4 within [1.5, 3.75] per unit (pu) and [0.4, 6] pu, respectively.
+Before delving into the details and for the sake of visualization, we present some numerical tests on a toy 5-bus power system; a proper numerical evaluation of SI-DNN is deferred to Section~\ref{sec:tests}.
+This PJM 5-bus system was dispatched via AC-OPF by varying the active load demands $\btheta:=[p^d_2~p^d_4]^\top$ on buses 2 and 4 within [1.5, 3.75] per unit (pu) and [0.4, 6] pu, respectively.
 Fixing the other demands, we dispatched the generators at buses 1 and 5, and removed other generators.
-Fig.~\ref{fig:toy} depicts the enhanced performance of SI-DNN over P-DNN in predicting $p^g_5$, the optimal dispatch at bus 5.
+Figure~\ref{fig:toy} depicts the performance improvement of SI-DNN over P-DNN in predicting $p^g_5$, the optimal dispatch at bus 5.

+It is worth clarifying that this work does not train a DNN to predict OPF solutions under \emph{different} power system topologies.
+On the contrary, it aims at learning the OPF mapping for a single given topology under diverse loading conditions.
+The fact that the network topology may be changing across time justifies the need to improve on data efficiency, so that after a topology change, the corresponding DNN can be trained afresh using fewer OPF examples generated using the new topology.